 - Identify critical steps your President/CEO/ED should take toward leading the Board/other key partners to play an active role in supporting the fundraising operation

 Dan Busby & John Van Drunen | Friday, 1:30 PM | Recent Developments Impacting Your Organization

 Taxes | 2 CPE

-- The development of new tax laws are bringing uncertainty for ministries in several areas.
+The development of new tax laws is bringing uncertainty for ministries in several areas.
 Join us as we walk through the implications of tax reform in addition to other recent financial and legal developments.
 This session will provide practical solutions in how your organization can model excellence, integrity, and compliance amidst these challenges.

 Ted Batson | Friday, 3:30 PM | Survey of Finance and Administration Practices